Meta-Dependence in Conditional Independence Testing: ILLUSTRATING META-DEPENDENCE

-In this section, we examine the dependence between different faithfulness violations in $\langle P, \cG\rangle$ by perturbing relationships between different variables.
+In this section, we illustrate the geometric intuition between CI dependencies by perturbing the relationships between different variables.
 In particular, we consider a joint distribution $P$ that is generated from a linear additive Gaussian noise model.
 By describing the joint Gaussian distributions using an arbitrary set of structural equations, local perturbations on equation parameters can mimic the estimation errors of empirical distributions on finite samples.
-These perturbations alter the partial correlation between variables, which can result in strong faithfulness violations (see Definition~\ref{def:strong-faithfulness}).
+These perturbations alter the partial correlation between variables, which can result in weaker or stronger dependencies.

-Intuitively, for each tuple $A,B,\bvec{C}$, the set of joint distributions $\mathbb{P}_{A \indep B \given \bvec{C}}$ that satisfy $\rho_{A,B\mid \bvec{C}} \neq 0$ constitutes a manifold in the space of possible joint distributions.
-As such, a (regular) faithfulness violation with respect to $A\not\independent_d B\given\bvec{C}$ corresponds to the empirical distribution being in that manifold, and a $\lambda$-strong-faithfulness violation corresponds to a distribution being ``close'' in parameter-space to that manifold \citep{uhler2013geometry}.
-A perturbation that alters the joint distribution might move it towards two such manifolds simultaneously.
-By observing the co-occurrence of strong-faithfulness violations with respect to different tuples of $A,B,\bvec{C}$ after these parameter perturbations, we obtain insights into the dependencies between different faithfulness violations.
+Intuitively, for each tuple $A,B,\bvec{C}$, the set of joint distributions $\mathcal{P}_{A \independent B \given \bvec{C}}$ that satisfy $\rho_{A,B\mid \bvec{C}} = 0$ constitutes a manifold in the space of possible joint distributions.
+Weaker conditional dependence then corresponds, informally, to the distribution being ``closer'' to this manifold.\footnote{This proximity is not necessarily Euclidean distance in a chosen parameterization.
+Section~\ref{sec: definition} will sharpen this using an information-geometric notion of closeness, which is captured by the covariance matrix for Gaussians.} A perturbation that alters the joint distribution might move it towards two such manifolds simultaneously, constituting a positive dependence, or towards one while moving away from the other, a negative dependence.
+By observing how proximities to different CI manifolds change after these parameter perturbations, we obtain insights into the dependencies between different CI tests.
+In particular, we will demonstrate how identical causal structures with different parameters can exhibit different dependencies between their CI properties.